-There are a number of government grants that may be available to beneficiaries including the Canada Education Savings Grant ("CESG"), the Canada Learning Bond ("CLB") and the Quebec Education Savings Incentive ("QESI") (collectively, "Government Grants").
+There are a number of government grants that may be available to beneficiaries including the Canada Education Savings Grant ("CESG"), the Canada Learning Bond ("CLB"), the Quebec Education Savings Incentive ("QESI") and the British Columbia Training and Education Savings Grant ("BCTESG") (collectively, "Government Grants").

-The Plan collects Government Grants, which are credited directly into Agreements and invests these funds in accordance with the Plan's investment policies.
-The Government Grants along with investment income earned thereon are paid to qualified students with their EAPs.
+The Plan collects Government Grants, which are credited directly into subscribers' Agreements and invests these funds in accordance with the Plan's investment policies.
+The Government Grants, along with investment income earned thereon, are paid to qualified students.

-Agreements are registered with appropriate government authorities if all required information is provided and once registered, are subject to the rules for Registered Education Savings Plans ("RESP") under the Income Tax Act (Canada).
+Agreements are registered with appropriate government authorities if all required information is provided, and once registered are subject to the rules for Registered Education Savings Plans ("RESP") under the Income Tax Act (Canada).
 Current tax legislation provides that income credited on subscribers' principal is not taxable income of the subscriber unless withdrawn as an Accumulated Income Payment subject to certain eligibility requirements.
 The deposits are not deductible for income tax purposes and are not taxable when returned to the subscriber.
 Payments made to a beneficiary, including EAPs, Government Grants and investment income earned on Government Grants are taxable income of that beneficiary in the year that the payments are made.